gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

     ```

 1. (This step is required only if you want to enable the new Disaster Recovery
-   feature in Alpha shipped in GitLab 9.0) Edit the /etc/gitlab/gitlab.rb:
+   feature in Alpha shipped in GitLab 9.0) Edit `/etc/gitlab/gitlab.rb`:

     ```
     geo_postgresql['enable'] = true